-Banco Santander, S.A. (“Santander”) is provisionally registered with the U.S. Commodity Futures Trading Commission (“CFTC”) as a non-U.S. swap dealer (LEI number: 5493006QMFDDMYWIAM13) pursuant to the Commodity Exchange Act (“CEA”), as amended by Title VII of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the “Dodd-Frank Act”).
-The CEA and the CFTC rules promulgated thereunder impose regulatory requirements on swap dealers, including business conduct standards with respect to the execution of swaps with certain counterparties.
+Banco Santander, S.A. (“Santander” or “we” or “us”) (LEI number: 493006QMFDDMYWIAM13) is provisionally registered with the U.S. Commodity Futures Trading Commission (“CFTC”) as a non-U.S. swap dealer pursuant to the Commodity Exchange Act (“CEA”), as amended by Title VII of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the “Dodd-Frank Act”).
+Santander is also planning to register with the Securities and Exchange Commission (‘SEC”) as a non-U.S. security-based swap (“SBS”) dealer (“SBSD”) pursuant to the Securities Exchange Act (“SEA”), as amended by the Dodd-Frank Act.
+The CEA and SEA and the CFTC and SEC rules promulgated thereunder impose regulatory requirements on swap dealers and SBSDs, including business conduct standards with respect to the execution of swaps and SBS with certain counterparties.

-These business conduct standards mandate that Santander provide certain disclosures of material information at a reasonably sufficient time prior to entering into a swap transaction with its swap counterparties (other than counterparties that are swap dealers, major swap participants, security-based swap dealers or major security-based swap participants) to allow the counterparty to assess the material risks and material characteristics of the swap and the material incentives and conflicts of interest that Santander may have in connection with the swap.
+These business conduct standards mandate that Santander provide certain disclosures of material information at a reasonably sufficient time prior to entering into a swap or SBS transaction with its swap counterparties (other than counterparties that are swap dealers, major swap participants, SBSDs or major SBS participants (“Regulated Swap Entities”) to allow the counterparty to assess the material risks and material characteristics of the swap or SBS and the material incentives and conflicts of interest that Santander may have in connection with the swap or SBS.

-If you are a swap dealer, major swap participant, security-based swap dealer or major security-based swap participant or if you are a non-U.S. person to which Santander is not required by the CFTC to provide these disclosures, the disclosures outlined below are not intended nor provided for your use.
+If you are a Regulated Swap Entity or if you are a non-U.S. person to which Santander is not required by the CFTC or SEC to provide these disclosures, 1 the disclosures outlined below are not intended nor provided for your use.

 DISCLOSURE OF MATERIAL INFORMATION

-Pursuant to CFTC Rule 23.431(a), Santander is hereby providing you with the ISDA General Disclosure Statement and Disclosure Annex relating to particular swap transaction types, which describe the following:
+Pursuant to CFTC Rule 23.431(a) and SEC Rule 15Fh-3(b)(1), Santander is hereby providing you with the ISDA General Disclosure Statement and Disclosure Annex relating to particular swap and SBS transaction types, which describe the following:

-These disclosures documents, including certain asset-class-specific disclosures relating to interest rate, credit, equity, asset-backed security, commodity, and foreign exchange swaps, may be found here.
-If you have any difficulties linking to this URL or otherwise accessing these documents, please contact email@example.com immediately so that we may assist you.
+These disclosures documents, including certain asset-class-specific disclosures relating to interest rate, credit, equity, asset-backed security, commodity, and foreign exchange swaps and SBS, may be found here.
+If you have any difficulties linking to this URL or otherwise accessing these documents, please contact firstname.lastname@example.org immediately so that we may assist you.

-These disclosures shall be deemed to be supplemented by any such additional information and disclosures included in any transaction-specific documentation exchanged between us, including any derivatives master agreement or amendment thereto, swap transaction term sheet, pre-trade confirmation or master confirmation agreement, or such other communications exchanged between us incorporating such additional information with respect to a swap or proposed swap (“Transaction Disclosures”).
+These disclosures shall be deemed to be supplemented by any such additional information and disclosures included in any transaction-specific documentation exchanged between us, including any derivatives master agreement or amendment thereto, swap or SBS transaction term sheet, pre-trade confirmation or master confirmation agreement, or such other communications exchanged between us incorporating such additional information with respect to a swap or SBS or proposed swap or SBS (“Transaction Disclosures”).
 In the event of any conflict between such Transaction Disclosures and other (more generic) disclosures, the Transaction Disclosures shall prevail.

 NOTHING IN THE MATERIALS OR DISCLOSURES PROVIDED AMENDS OR SUPERSEDES THE EXPRESS TERMS OF ANY TRANSACTION BETWEEN YOU AND US OR ANY RELATED GOVERNING DOCUMENTATION.